MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] They cannot be used in registered accounts.
 - [x] They may have distributions similar to mutual funds but are treated as insurance contracts, adding estate bypass benefits and specific tax considerations.

-> **Explanation:** Although segregated funds are structured as insurance, they still generate taxable events (like capital gains or income distributions) similar to mutual funds.
-The difference lies in insurance-specific benefits like estate bypass.
+> **Explanation:**( Although segregated funds are structured as insurance, they still generate taxable events (like capital gains or income distributions) similar to mutual funds.
+The difference lies in insurance-specific benefits like estate bypass.)

----

 ### A segregated fund contract typically matures how many years from its inception, offering the maturity guarantee?